LernAppGruppe6/LernApp/README.md

 # LernApp

 Project for Wintersemester 22/23 Software-Praktikum.
 Create a LernApp where you can find lernpartners or groups for learning.
-Gruppe 6: Jannik Röhm, Jasmin Krewenka, Paul Ehrlich, Premtim Osmani, Samira Salija, Dimitrios Saltsoelidis, Enes Tepeli
+Gruppe 6: Jannik Röhm, Jasmin Krewenka, Paul Ehrlich, Premtim Osmani, Samira Salija, Dimitrios Saltsoglidis, Enes Tepeli

 ## Requirements